-Getting a mortgage and buying a house comes with more upfront costs than renting a house.
-Although buying a house is expensive, you will own the house once you’ve paid your mortgage, unlike with renting.
+Getting a mortgage and buying a house comes with more upfront costs than renting.
+Although buying a house is expensive, you will own the house once you’ve paid your mortgage, which isn’t the case when renting.

 It should be noted that whilst there are more upfront costs when buying a house, 49% of renters saw an increase in rent in 2019 due to the ban of tenant fees, a study by the estate and lettings agents’ trade bodies, NAEA Propertymark and ARLA Propertymark discovered.

-Below are the average costs of buying a house as well as renting a house to give you an idea of what to expect:
+Below are the average costs of buying as well as renting a house to give you an idea of what to expect.